 Step 6 (Optional): Does It Contain Silicones?

 To be clear, silicones have no bearing on sunscreen safety or efficacy.
-But they can affect the condition of your skin, so I always try to avoid them if I can.
+But since they can affect the condition of your skin, I always try to avoid them if possible.

 I choose sunscreens without these ingredients because they form a surface film that can trap debris in the pores, which can lead to breakouts.
 (I think they're especially problematic in products you wear while sweating.)
 Read more on my opinion of silicones here.